- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-Please contact email@example.com for approval to register.
+This program is part of a training initiative to provide workers with new skills needed to support a clean economy.
+It is temporarily being fully funded for Canadian citizens and permanent residents by Canadian Colleges for a Resilient Recovery (C2R2) and the Government of Canada.
+Please contact firstname.lastname@example.org for additional information.
 No textbooks are required.
 Course material will be provided by the instructor.
 Synchronous delivery format.
 Note: BCIT reserves the right to cancel courses.
 In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to: